-As a DYI musician, you have a broad variety of tasks and challenges at hand.
+As a DIY musician, you have a broad variety of tasks and challenges at hand.
 Depending on the size of your team, you either push through most efforts by yourself or with slight backup.
 Either way, you probably tend run the extra mile on a regular basis.

 The great thing about these efforts, is, that they all intertwine to a mesh of experience and knowledge.
 Having to make tough decisions on your own and follow through will most definitely strengthen your musical independence.